lucastorri/moca/README.md

 ## Set Up PostgreSQL for `akka-persistence-sql-async`

-Run the following on your shell:
+Run the following on your console:

 ```bash
 createdb akka-persistence